 Before you close your webinar, pick up momentum and end with a command.
 Tell them exactly what to do.
 It’s your time to tell them, “Hey, at this point, if you haven’t made a decision yet, go do it.”
 Invite them to go ahead, click the button below, and make this happen.

-What is a webinar?
+Learning how to create a webinar is necessary.
 It’s one of the best online tools you can use to sell.
 Can you create webinars that sell anything?
 Yes, you can!
 I have used these points many times, and they always provide the desired results.
 You can tweak the examples but aim to keep the structure the same.
-Hopefully, I have made how to create a webinar easier for you.